 We recognized that Amazon was moving away from Vendor Central a long time ago and that’s why we believe utilizing an Amazon hybrid model is the best way for Amazon vendors to safely move forward.

 Our belief is that starting with a hybrid Vendor Central and Seller Central strategy is a good way for current vendors to hedge their dependency on Amazon or slowly start to transition to Amazon Seller Central.

-Vendor Central still has a lot of advantages for businesses and is why we don’t recommend abandoning the platform entirely.
-Selling 1P on Amazon gives shoppers increased confidence, provides additional advertising opportunities and simplifies the management of the platform.
-And these features will become incredibly helpful in the Amazon hybrid model.
+Vendor Central still has a lot of advantages for businesses.
+We don’t recommend abandoning the platform entirely.
+Selling 1P gives shoppers increased confidence, provides additional advertising opportunities and simplifies management.
+These features will become incredibly helpful in the Amazon hybrid model.

-Your products will automatically be slapped with the “Shipped and Sold by Amazon” label when you are a vendor to Amazon.
-This provides much more confidence to consumers that your product is legitimate and not a counterfeit good.
-The amount of counterfeit products on Amazon is becoming more and more visible to the general public so consumers want to trust that they are buying a real product now more than ever.
+Your products will automatically be slapped with the “Shipped and Sold by Amazon” label when you are an Amazon vendor.
+This provides much more confidence to consumers that your product is legitimate.
+The amount of counterfeit products on Amazon is becoming more and more visible to the general public.
+Consumers want to trust that they are buying a real product now more than ever.

 Selling 1P on Amazon will also give you access to Amazon DSP which was formerly known as Amazon Marketing Services.
 Some of the old features of Amazon Marketing Services such as headline search ads have been rolled out in Seller Central.
 However, other advertising features like Display and Video ads are only available through Amazon DSP.